 Colors: Red, white, and black

 They are appropriate in areas where the presence of a minor hazard or unsafe work practices can result in a minor or moderate injury.

 Colors: Yellow background where black letters are printed.
 The panel is black.

-They indicate possible property or equipment damage, giving general information not related to personal injury.
+They indicate possible property or equipment damage and provide general information not related to personal injury.
 Information can be about practices, operating instructions, rules, procedures, and more.

 Colors: “NOTICE” text in white, italicized font on blue background.
-Body has blue or black text on a white background or white text on black background.
+The body has blue or black text on a white background or white text on black background.

 Also known as general safety signs, they offer safety-related messages without referring to any hazards.
 They are used to point out emergency eye wash stations, first aid kits, safety routes, and more.
 These signs can also be used to encourage employees to report unsafe conditions as well as motivate them to be extra mindful of general hazards.